 Shingles might not seem like they weigh much, but the shingles needed to cover a typical 2000 square foot roof can weigh in around 5000 pounds.
 That’s more weight than a typical SUV.
 So make sure the underlying structure of your roof can support another layer before installing over your existing roof.

-If you’re in the Phoenix or Tucson metropolitan areas and need a trusted Phoenix roofer, give us a call or contact us online.
+If you’re in the Phoenix or Tucson metropolitan areas and need a trusted Phoenix roofer, give us a call or contact us online today.